atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/how-indexing-works.md

 ---
-title: "How to use Indexing to Improve Database Queries"
+title: How to use Indexing to Improve Database Queries
-short: "How Indexing Works"
+short: How Indexing Works
 authors:
 - author: _people/blake.md
 reviewers:
 - reviewer: _people/matt.md
 - reviewer: _people/matthew-layne.md
 description: Learn how indexing works and why it is a critical part of optimizing your data warehouse
-published: false
 img_border_on_default: true

 ---
 ## **What is Indexing?**

 Indexing makes columns faster to query by creating pointers to where data is stored within a database.